Limiting resource usage

 Data Limits

-• Max Rows: This limit restricts the number of rows returned by a collection.
+• Max Rows: This limit restricts the total number of rows returned by a collection.
 This limit is set per collection and works by cancelling the entire collection once the limit is reached.
 Server artifacts currently don’t enforce a row limit.

 • Max Upload Bytes: This limits the total amount of data transferred back from the client as an “Upload” (i.e. bulk files).
 This limit is set per collection and cancels the entire collection when reached.
 This is a crucial limit to prevent accidentally collecting massive amounts of data.